Tropical storm risk: hurricane seasons explained

 Tropical storm risk: Mauritius cyclone season

-Then there are areas which you might think have a high tropical storm risk but actually get off quite lightly during their hurricane seasons.
+Then there are areas which you might think have a high tropical storm risk but actually get off quite lightly.
 You might be surprised to learn that most of Indonesia, including the ever popular island of Bali, is a low risk destination, as well as Singapore, the Maldives, Seychelles, Kenyan Coast, and even Sri Lanka.
+This is because they are all too close to the equator.

 Tropical storm risk: Bali, Indonesia cyclone season